INSTRUCTION FOR AUTHORS

 ELECTRONIC SUBMISSION OF MANUSCRIPTS

 Chemical equations must be supplied using equation editor.
 Tables must be created using table format feature.

-Graphics, i.e. figures, schemes, etc. should be in a separate file.
-The file name should be descriptive for the graphic.
+Graphics, i.e. figures, schemes, etc. must be placed at their first mentioning in the text.
 Structures and schemes may be supplied in ChemWindow format and other graphics in Microsoft Excel or Microsoft PowerPoint format.

 SUBMISSION OF MANUSCRIPTS

 Manuscripts should be sent to the following address:

 Prof. Dr. Slavi K. Ivanov